nos/name-service/README.md

 ## MVP Features

-* Admin can register domain names on behalf of other users.
+* Admin can register domain names on behalf of other users (*registrants*).

 * Admin can delete domains.

-* Domain owners can change the target URL (Github Pages).
+* Admin and registrant can change the target URL (Github Pages).

 ## Examples